dabit3/aws-appsync-react-workshop/README.md

 amplify mock api
 ```

-Now, the phone field will only be accessible by the creator of the item.
+Now, the speakerPhone field will only be accessible by the creator of the item.

 To test it out, try creating a new user & accessing a talk from another user.

-You'll notice that the query returns an error if we request the `phone` field.
+You'll notice that the query returns an error if we request the `speakerPhone` field.

-You'll also notice that the React app fails because the query for `listTalks` asks for the `phone` field.
-To fix this, remove the `phone` field from the `listTalks` query in 'src/graphql/queries`.
+You'll also notice that the React app fails because the query for `listTalks` asks for the `speakerPhone` field.
+To fix this, remove the `speakerPhone` field from the `listTalks` query in 'src/graphql/queries`.

 ###  GraphQL Type level authorization with the @auth directive